wechulisimiyu/Yelpcamp/README.md

 # 🏕 YelpCamp

-YelpCamp is a website where the users can create and review campgrounds.
+This is a web application where sers can create and review campgrounds.
 In order to review or create a campground, users must have an account.

 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.